Developer Guide

 Implementation

-feature allows users to add a patient visit by providing input through a command with specific arguments.
+The addvisit feature allows users to add a patient visit by providing input through a command with specific arguments.
 This visit is then stored within the system for future reference.

 -